-The Government of Nunavut (GN) and Nunavut Tunngavik Inc. (NTI) - authors of the Nunavut Economic Development Strategy (2003) and the Nunavut Fisheries Strategy (2005, 2016) - have the necessary experience, knowledge and authority concerning such matters.
-The NWMB has therefore created a Fisheries Advisory Committee (FAC), composed of six members - two appointed by the GN, two by NTI, and two by the NWMB - to provide independent allocation and related advice to the NWMB with respect to Nunavut's adjacent commercial marine fisheries resources.
+The Government of Nunavut (GN) and Nunavut Tunngavik Inc. (NTI) - authors of the Nunavut Economic Development Strategy (2003) and the Nunavut Fisheries Strategy (2005, 2016-2020) - have the necessary experience, knowledge and authority concerning such matters.
+The NWMB has therefore created a Fisheries Advisory Committee (FAC), composed of six members - two appointed by the GN, two by NTI, and two by the NWMB - that represent the interests of all Inuit and Nunavummiut and are legally mandated to serve the public in this regard, and to provide independent allocation and related advice to the NWMB with respect to Nunavut's adjacent commercial marine fisheries resources.
 The FAC's advice must be:

-- (a) Prepared and delivered in accordance with its Terms of Reference, a copy of which is attached to and forms a part of the Allocation Policy as Appendix A; - (b) Based primarily upon the Allocation Policy, as well as a review and analysis of Applications for Allocation provided by applicants, Annual Reports submitted by those fishing enterprises that already have allocations, and annual Verification Reports provided by DFO and Transport Canada; and - (c) Subject to the transparency and disclosure requirements set out in Part 11 of the Allocation Policy.
+- (a) Prepared and delivered in accordance with its Terms of Reference, a copy of which is attached to and forms a part of the Allocation Policy as Appendix A; - (b) Based primarily upon the Allocation Policy, as well as a review and analysis of Applications for Allocation provided by applicants, Annual Reports submitted by those fishing enterprises that already have allocations, and annual Verification Reports provided by Fisheries and Oceans Canada (DFO) and Transport Canada (TC); and - (c) Subject to the transparency and disclosure requirements set out in Part 11 of the Allocation Policy.

 An integral component of FAC duties is the review and consideration of confidential information, including information contained within Applications for Allocation, Annual Reports, Verification Reports, and related documents.
-Each FAC member is under a legal duty to maintain such materials and information as strictly confidential, both during his or her term as a Committee member and after that term has ended.
+Each FAC member is under a legal duty to maintain such materials and information as strictly confidential, both during their term as a Committee member and after that term has ended.